So you’ve started the process of pursuing an Alabama personal injury claim, and now it’s time for your deposition.

-Depositions are an extremely important part of a personal injury lawsuit, as they are crucial to the information gathering process.
+Depositions are an extremely important part of a personal injury lawsuit in Alabama, as they are crucial to the information gathering process.

 Because depositions are so important, parties often feel nervous or overwhelmed wondering what personal injury deposition questions they may be asked.
 Fortunately, there are ways to prepare.

 If you have questions about how to prepare for deposition questions in a personal injury case, contact the Fob James Law Firm today.

 Our knowledgeable personal injury attorneys have extensive experience litigating personal injury cases from start to finish, part of which includes taking and preparing our clients for depositions.

 A deposition occurs during the discovery process of a civil lawsuit.